gitpod-io/community/2021/12/README.md

 **Q What is the schedule of new features / bug fixes, from the time the PR is marked "solved/done" until it is available in production?**

 **A:** _Engineering teams at Gitpod are split in 3 teams: Meta, Workspace and IDE.
 Each release new features in different schedules.
 For instance, Meta releases every Tuesday and Tuesday.
-In the case of a bug fix or feature has been merged on Friday, it then is shipped on the Tuesday._
+In the case of a bugfix or feature has been merged on Friday, it then is shipped on the Tuesday._

 **Q. How does the current vision compare with the initial vision that led to the creation of Gitpod?**